Derek-Jones/ESEUR-code-data/README.md

 All programs read the file: ESEUR_config.r.
 Put a copy of this file in what R considers to be its home directory.

+The ESEUR_dir environment variable can be set to the directory containing these files.

 This file sets the variable ESEUR_dir to contain the base directory containing all the code+data.
 The default value is R's home directory.

 The .R files are a superset of what appear in the book.
 If some data was analyzed and I thought it useful, but could not find a place for it in the book, it was put in a misc/ directory (some files may not have been moved).